top of page

 The simple question "What's your story?" sounds like an easy ask.
 So why did it leave me bumbling away and at a loss for words?

 After all, I love stories, I write stories, stories are my jam.
 I had just spent the last hour hearing the sweet personal story of the asker - a young man and his girlfriend.
-They shared openly what was on their hearts and I was privileged with the chance to pray over their needs.
+They shared openly what was on their hearts and I was invited to pray over their needs.
 It was a natural next question for them to want to know me.
 So why was it so hard to share in a real way?
-The truth is, it's easy for me to be curious about other people, but it's harder to be vulnerable with them.

 Here's what I wished I would have said: